edwardcooper/wiki_recommend/README.md

-# watchtower
+# Introduction
-A data challenge from watchtower.
+A data challenge to scrape and recommend wiki articles for a subcategory like medicine or physics.

 A google slide describing the project is [here](https://docs.google.com/presentation/d/1KZ4o9n1m4-rQHxHemg2g3RrsXwNy8LgiL7nP21WG_nk/edit?usp=sharing)

-# Descriptions

-Thank you for your interest in our Data Scientist role at Watchtower (www.watchtower.ai).
-The following project is designed to help us gain familiarity with your data science expertise.
-We want to be mindful of your time so please see how much of the project you can complete in roughly 3 hours of work.
-Please plan to send your results to us in 72 hours, and don’t hesitate to reach out to us if you have any questions - we are happy to help.
+Please see how much of the project you can complete in roughly 3 hours of work.
+Please plan to send your results to us in 72 hours, and don’t hesitate to reach out to us if you have any questions.
+Always send emails to ask questions if you have any and do not guess.

 # Task